 A good algorithm for this problem will have high revenue.
 Also, we would like the algorithm to be truthful; i.e., each bidder will be incented to report her true bid and budget.
 In order to prove something like this, we need a utility function for the bidder that captures the degree to which she is happy with her allocation.
-Natural models in this context (with clicks, bids and budgets) are click-maximization-where she wishes to maximize her number of clicks subject to her personal bid and budget constraints, or profit-maximization-where she wishes to maximize her profit (clicks × profit per click).
-In this paper we focus on click-maximization.3
+Natural models in this context (with clicks, bids and budgets) are click-maximization-where she wishes to maximize her number of clicks subject to her personal bid and budget constraints, or profit-maximization-where she wishes to maximize her profit (clicks \times profit per click).
+In this paper we focus on click-maximization; see more detailed discussion on our model choice below.